Asia (band): 1991–2006: Downes/Payne era

 After Wetton's departure, vocalist/bassist John Payne joined the band and, together with Downes, enlisted new musicians and led Asia through to 2006.
 The first album with this lineup was Aqua, released in June 1992.
 In addition to Downes and Payne, the album featured Howe, Palmer, and guitarist Al Pitrelli (of Danger Danger, Megadeth and Alice Cooper).
 Howe returned during the sessions having just left Yes again, but Palmer would leave soon, committing to an ELP reunion, and was able to play on just three songs.
 Drummers Simon Phillips and Nigel Glockler then completed the sessions.
 Downes' environmentalist single "Who Will Stop the Rain?" (originally written for Max Bacon and the aborted Rain project, later appearing on Bacon's album From the Banks of the River Irwell) attracted some radio attention.
 The Aqua club tour featured Howe (whose presence was heavily promoted), who took the stage after the fifth song.
 The tour was successful enough to warrant the band's continuation.
 The 1992–93 tour featured Downes, Howe, Payne, guitarist Vinny Burns and drummer Trevor Thornton.
 Before a European festival tour in late 1993, Howe and Burns left and were replaced by guitarist Keith More.

 The group released Aria in May 1994, which featured lead guitarist Al Pitrelli once again, who would leave Asia during the short Aria tour.
 The Aria album did not fare well commercially and the ensuing tour was limited to four concerts.
 Ex-Simply Red guitarist Aziz Ibrahim took over during the tour.
 Aria also introduced new drummer Michael Sturgis, who had been involved during the band's aborted 1987 reunion and had appeared on some of the sessions for Aqua.
 Aria was not released in the United States until May 1995.

 Over New Year's Eve 1995/1996, a broken pipe inundated the control room in Downes' and Payne's recording studio, Electric Palace, in London.
 Amid the lost equipment, a vault containing unreleased material was found intact.
-The band decided to release the material in two discs, Archiva 1 and Archiva 2.
+The band decided to release the material on two discs, Archiva 1 and Archiva 2.
 The Archiva sets were collections of unreleased tracks recorded during the first three Downes/Payne albums.